Schiffli embroidery machine: Principle

 The Schiffli machine used two threads – one on the front side and one on the back side of the fabric.
 The first thread is entwined with the second thread to form a lock stitch.
 The front side thread, or embroidery yarn, is held on a spool, or rather a creel of spools.
-A boat-shaped (German: schiffli) shuttle carries the bobbin thread, which is also known as the schiffli yarn.
+A boat-shaped shuttle (German: Schützen or Schiffchen, Swiss German: Schiffli) carries the bobbin thread, which is also known as the schiffli yarn.
 There is one shuttle per needle.
 When the front-side needle pierces the fabric it passes the embroidery thread through the fabric from front to rear.
 As the needle withdraws it forms a loop on the back side of the material.
 The shuttle which trails the bobbin thread passes through this loop.
 Finally, the front-side thread is pulled tight.

 Like its predecessor, the hand embroidery machine, the Schiffli machine used a row of needles and a movable frame that holds the fabric.
 A shuttle embroidery machine can have several hundred needles per row.
 The needles are stationary and the frame moves.
 A stitch that occurs in any given direction is accomplished by moving the frame in the opposite direction.
 Different manufacturers achieved different minimum stitch lengths.
 Saurer machines could make a stitch as small as 1/256 inch.
 Designs with multiple colors required re-threading all of the needles.
 There were also attachments for boring holes in the fabric.
 Both stitching and boring require very precise frame movement.
 Once a row of embroidery is completed the material is rolled upwards and the design is repeated.